Construction Screws vs Deck Screws: What is The Difference?

 Use

 Construction screws are used in construction that require enhanced strength.
-In fact, construction screws and lag bolts and lag screws perform the same function and provide the heavy-duty strength required in building construction.
-The chemicals used in pressure-treated lumber, though, are harmful to construction screws and can lead to corrosion.
+In fact, construction screws, bolts, and lag screws perform the same function and provide the heavy-duty strength required in building construction.
+However, the chemicals used in pressure-treated lumber are harmful to construction screws and can lead to corrosion.
 This distinguishes construction screws from deck screws, the latter of which are made specifically compatible with pressure-treated lumber for outdoor projects that include decks.

 You can also increase the holding strength of deck screws by choosing to double up on screwing the decking onto the joist platform.
 There are also deck screws with coarser threads (more space between each thread) that will hold strong when used on soft surfaces.
 Since much of the pressure-treated lumber is yellow pine, a softwood, this works well on decking as it has on ours.